 There’s an oft-quoted line by Shakespeare that might be one of his most famous of all, “Though she be but little, she is fierce!”
 Little certainly can pack a punch, and as small as they might seem, the following six letters have left a rather large mark on me: t-h-e g-y-m.

 The gym used to just be a place I drove past.
 That’s all it was, just a pile of bricks with lots of bars and ‘bells and boxes and benches, and weights that just sat there strangely.
 The only gym I knew was portable in the sense that it came in the form of a hot pink yoga mat, always at the ready to be unrolled to receive my bare feet, my grounded palms, my upside down self.
+This was also included with a walkman which had recorded music from various Denver shows and events.
 For a solid seven years yoga studio floors were the only thing I felt underneath my body as I bent, folded, twisted and balanced in every direction possible.
 A decade steeped in yoga has also taught me much beyond bending, including the deep inner practice of contentment, yet what brought me to the doorstep of a bona fide gym was intense inner discontent and a highly honed self-criticism skill worthy of a gold medal.
 My critical perception of myself makes me squirm, but I credit my propensity toward commitment plus what I had learned of karma, or action (essentially, the sage advice of “put your money where your mouth is”) with armoring me in the bravery and hope it took to venture out of the world I knew into the curious-looking woods of Something New.

 Yoga had taught me (among many lessons) to honor and be grateful for my body in a way that I had previously never been exposed to.
 How I even got there was 19-year-old me stumbling into a gym- after never having been aligned with a physical discipline in any way, no sports, no dancing, no exercise, nothing- bereft in deep heartbreak, thinking, I’ve gotta do something.
 At that time my body had become the only thing I felt like I could control in a chaotic time and, like a sad statistic and a story you’ve heard too many times, I danced around the edges of anorexia, dropping to 100 pounds and obsessively eating less than 1,000 calories a day.
 In the newness of the gym I frequented the corner that had the scale in it and I flirted with running and some eight-pound weights for a few months.
 It was there I found yoga, falling madly in love and dedicating my life (and my eventually no-longer-100-pounds body) to the practice.
 That practice is still very much my cornerstone, and I have been teaching for the last ten years.
 But as miraculous as I’d come to view my body as, standing on my head, standing on my hands as solidly as my feet, my body with it’s inconceivably amazing systems, like a universe within, the temple for my soul… All that, yet my mind still struggled with loving my outer form, like wrestling a very cranky alligator.
 These feelings started long before I earned 19 years of age- I vividly recall wrapping duct tape around my ribcage when I was in elementary school, trying to look, feel, be smaller than I was.
 What’s most perplexing about that is I’ve never not been averagely-sized, nor had anyone in my life ever taught me to feel physically inferior.
 It was just some nasty, craggy barnacle I picked up along the way and hadn’t succeeded in scraping off yet.
 What was different now than 10, 14, 18, 26 was I really, really, really, really wanted to do something about it.
 At 27 I spent a year committed to five days a week of cardio.
 I learned, as I’ve learned before, as I keep learning most every day, that I am a hard worker.
 You can call me many things, intense being one of them, but committed another.
 At 28 I started getting scientific about the food I chewed up and swallowed.
 I became a slave to measuring and while that gave me some sense of control and purpose it also stockpiled worry and alienation, toward myself and others.
 I believe that many people can pull that specificity of diet off with ease and calm, but I haven’t been able to achieve that gracefulness yet.